prajwel/curvit/README.md

 Curvit is an open-source python package to produce light curves from UVIT (Ultraviolet Imaging Telescope) data.
 The events list from the **official UVIT L2 pipeline (version 6.3 onwards)** is required as an input to the package.
 Old versions and other pipelines are not supported (*but do let me know about your requirement, we can figure something out!*).

 ## Installation
-Linux, OS X, and Windows:
+On Linux:
 ```sh
 pip install curvit --user
 ```
+Not yet tested on OS X and Windows.

 ## Getting started